-On December 13, 2018 we completed the Offering pursuant to which we issued 540,484 Special Warrants at a price of \$8.00 per Special Warrant pursuant to the terms of the Agency Agreement with the Agents.
-Each Special Warrant will be automatically exercised, without payment of additional consideration or action by the holder into one Qualifying Share and one Qualifying Warrant.
-See: "Plan of Distribution" and "Prior Sales".
+On December 13, 2018, we completed the First Closing of the Offering pursuant to which we issued 540,484 Special Warrants at a price of \$8.00 per Special Warrant pursuant to the terms of the Agency Agreement with the Agents.
+Each Special Warrant will be automatically exercised, without payment of additional consideration or action by the holder into one Qualifying Share and one Qualifying Warrant Mr. Davila Char indirectly acquired 254,156 (approximately 47%) of these Special Warrants.
+On March 13, 2019 we amended the Agency Agreement to provide for: (i) the Second Closing; and (ii) to reflect the correct syndicate.
+We currently do not have any indication as to whether any of our insiders intend on participating in the Second Closing.